TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 Większość ludzi żyje, aby zarobić na utrzymanie; jeśli na takie już zarobili, żyją, aby zarobić na lepsze utrzymanie, a kiedy już to osiągnęli - wtedy umierają.

+“I don’t believe we shall ever have a good money again before we take the thing out of the hands of government.
+That is, we can’t take them violently out of the hands of government.
+All we can do is by some sly roundabout way introduce something that they can’t stop.”
+Hayek

 ---

 <a href="https://github.com/TomaszWaszczyk/historia.waszczyk.com/edit/master/src/content/powiedzenia.md" target="_blank">Edytuj tę stronę dzieląc się własnymi notatkami!</a>